Becoming Senna

 Ayrton Senna

-This collection includes 25 unseen photographs, 24 of which feature Ayrton Senna on karting circuits.
+This archive includes 25 unseen photographs, 24 of which feature Ayrton Senna on karting circuits.
 It comprises two color photo albums (4,84” × 3,54”) and four black-and-white photographs (9,45” × 7,48”).
 These photographs were taken by Antonio, Ayrton Senna’s close friend, during the Pan-American Karting Championship in La Paz, Bolivia, in 1979.
-This photo archive is a truly special piece of Formula 1 memorabilia.

 Four unpublished large-format black and white photos, Bolivia, 1979.